Introduction Note: MPI

 Use

-to create a new communicator from a group.- I didn’t fully understand the difference.
+MPI_Comm_create(MPI_Comm comm, MPI_Group group, MPI_Comm *newcomm)andMPI_Comm_create_group(MPI_Comm comm, MPI_Group group, int tag, MPI_Comm *newcomm)to create a new communicator from a group.- I didn’t fully understand the difference.

 -

-can perform set operations like intersection and union.
+MPI_Groupcan perform set operations like intersection and union.

 Honestly, this part of the tutorial is too brief, and I didn’t fully understand it.

-According to students who took the course last year, when using MPI in class, you generally don’t need to create communicators by splitting groups; you can just use MPI_COMM_WORLD
+According to students who took the course last year, when using MPI in class, you generally don’t need to create communicators by splitting groups; you can just use MPI_COMM_WORLD directly.
+So, I won’t delve deeper here.

 Miscellaneous